-- Statins are approved for the treatment of a variety of lipid disorders, including primary hypercholesterolemia, mixed dyslipidemia, and hypertriglyceridemia. - The fixed-dose combination products (CADUET [amlodipine/atorvastatin], ezetimibe/atorvastatin, and VYTORIN [ezetimibe/simvastatin]) are indicated for use when dual therapy is appropriate.
+- Statins are approved for the treatment of a variety of lipid disorders, including primary hypercholesterolemia, mixed dyslipidemia, and hypertriglyceridemia. - The fixed-dose combination products (Caduet [amlodipine/atorvastatin], Vytorin [ezetimibe/simvastatin], and Roszet [ezetimibe/rosuvastatin]) are indicated for use when dual therapy is appropriate.